ernst96/D3/timeseries/README.md

 - A mouse over on a bar displays the counts for the selected point in time
 - In addition to package counts darker shaded bars show a 'stale' package count; stale packages have been in a particular status longer than a set threshold

-To test performance I added a slider control that allows you to increase the update interval.
+For this demo I added ui controls that allow you to change the update speed, the bar width and the sample count.

 [See Live Demo &#187;](http://ernst96.github.io/demo/timeseries/)